 Norfolk has been recognized as a Tree City and its neighborhoods have extensive trees and flowers.
 It is home to the Norfolk Botanical Garden.

-Old Dominion University, Norfolk State University and a new downtown campus of Tidewater Community College are located in Norfolk and Wesleyan College is located on the border between Norfolk and Virginia Beach.
+Old Dominion University, Norfolk State University and a downtown campus of Tidewater Community College are located in Norfolk and Virginia Wesleyan University is located on the border between Norfolk and Virginia Beach.

-Eastern Virginia Medical School and it's four internationally recognized research institutes are located in Norfolk, as is Sentara Health System, DePaul Medical Center-Bon Secours and Virginia's only free-standing, full-service pediatric hospital, Children's Hospital of the King's Daughters.
+Eastern Virginia Medical School and it's four internationally recognized research institutes are located in Norfolk, as is Sentara Health System, and Virginia's only free-standing, full-service pediatric hospital, Children's Hospital of the King's Daughters.